Smith St and North Clinton St, Poughkeepsie, New York

-- Minority & Hispanic Populations: The highest shares of Black residents are in the cities of Beacon and Poughkeepsie, followed by the towns of Fishkill, Poughkeepsie, and Wappinger.
-For Asian residents, we find high shares in the towns of Fishkill and Wappinger.
-And for Hispanic residents, we find the highest shares in the cities of Beacon and Poughkeepsie, Village of Wappingers Falls, and the Harlem Valley.
+- Minority & Hispanic Populations: The highest shares of Black residents are in the City of Poughkeepsie, followed by the northwest portion of the Town of Fishkill and the Arlington area of the Town of Poughkeepsie.
+For Asian residents, there are high shares in the eastern portion of the Town of Fishkill, southwestern Hyde Park, and portions of the City and Town of Poughkeepsie.
+And for Hispanic residents, the highest shares are in the City of Poughkeepsie and Village of Wappingers Falls.

-- Older Adults & Youth: The highest shares of older adults (65 and over) are in Rhinebeck (town and village), the City of Poughkeepsie’s southside, and parts of Hyde Park and Pawling (town).
-We find the highest shares of youth (under 18) in parts of the City of Poughkeepsie and the towns of Poughkeepsie, Beekman, East Fishkill, and Red Hook.
+- Older Adults & Youth: The highest shares of older adults (65 and over) are in the Town and Village of Rhinebeck, the eastern part of the Town of Pawling, and the southeast portion of the City of Poughkeepsie.
+The highest shares of youth (under 18) are in the northern part of the City of Poughkeepsie and the northeast part of East Fishkill.

-- Persons with a Disability: The highest shares of persons living with a disability are in the City of Poughkeepsie and Town of Dover – each have areas where almost a quarter of residents live with a disability.
+- Persons with a Disability: The highest shares of persons living with a disability are in the Village of Millbrook and City of Poughkeepsie.

 *Shown as a percentage of total households